leekevinyg/edison/README.md

 - [Sip and Puff](https://en.wikipedia.org/wiki/Sip-and-puff) Integration
 - Wakeword detection i.e., "Hey Tulip"

-The following improvements would decrease reliance on external third parties:
+As of March 2020, the current limits and quotas for the webkit speech recognition API are unclear.
+Therefore, the following improvements would increase the stability of the project:

-- Development of our own custom deep speech recognition server
+- Hosting our own deep speech recognition server, like [Mozilla Deep Speech](https://github.com/mozilla/DeepSpeech)
-- Development of our own voice activity detection algorithms
+- Move towards a more stable paid service with clearly defined speech recognition quotas, like [PicoVoice](https://picovoice.ai/) or the official [Google Speech-to-Text Engine](https://cloud.google.com/speech-to-text/docs)

+Furthermore, to increase extensibility, it may be worthwhile to expose an API for this extension that would allow developers to load custom intents.

 <a name="Developing"></a>
 # Development Guide